-This promotional video does go overboard at times (too many smiling employees gushing about quality control).
-Still, it is fascinating to watch the process of creating cartridges — from the drawing (or extrusion) of raw brass into casings to the placement of projectiles and primers.
+This promotional video does go a bit overboard at times in a self-congratulatory sense.
+But the video is definitely worth watching — it is fascinating to watch the process of creating cartridges — from the drawing (or extrusion) of raw brass into casings to the placement of projectiles and primers.

 Share the post "Lake City Ammuntion — Video Reveals Manufacturing Process"

 You probably know by now that the ATF is seeking comments on a proposed regulation that would ban the importation and sale of M855 steel-core 5.56x45mm ammunition.
 The ATF has proposed banning this “green-tip” ammo (and similar products) on the grounds that it is “armor piercing”.